SylvainDruaux/Calculator/README.md

 * Supports both portrait and landscape modes.
 * Decimal separator and display based on national writing conventions.
 * Adaptive output based on screen orientation and number length:
-    * Maximum character limit enforced:
     * Font automatically adjusts when the limit is reached, and a minus sign is added.
     * Numbers exceeding the limit are converted into scientific notation.
 * Buttons' behavior mirroring that of the official Apple app:
 	* Rounded buttons and a Gray/Blue color palette.
     * Animation effects corresponding to the touch event type.